Home Gardens Outshine Industrial Food

 Yet the U.S. supermarket, with thousands of mostly ultra-processed food items, is billed as a marvel of convenient supply, safety, and efficiency.
 So how does that square with all those unaccounted-for costs, especially to our health?
 The answer is: it doesn’t.

 Just Grow it Yourself contrasts home and industrial food production and proposes a new, three-tiered system, anchored in home and community gardens and sustainably backed by local and distantly-sourced food.
 It contends that this redesigned system has much greater potential for alleviating food insecurity than the current industrial system.
-Most encouraging is the message that home gardens will help reconnect us to ourselves, one another, and nature in a way that all of us can relate to on the most personal level: growing and consuming some to most of our food.
+Most encouraging is the message that self-sufficiency gardens will help reconnect us to ourselves, one another, and nature in a way that all of us can relate to on the most personal level: growing and consuming some to most of our food.

 Beyond Organic